milliondollarscript/public-docs/setup-wizard.md

 **WP Admin → Million Dollar Script → 🔧 Setup Wizard**

 Look for the **wrench icon** in your WordPress admin sidebar under the Million Dollar Script menu.
-This is the same icon WordPress uses for tools (`dashicons-admin-tools`).

 ## What it does